Key Takeaways:

 • The holding company can own and control several companies, thus spreading its risk across markets and industries.

 • Risk management is enhanced by dividing assets across two or more companies.
-This allows liability to be limited to a single subsidiary, if it gets sued for example.
+This allows liability to be limited to a single subsidiary if, for example, it gets sued.

-• Subsidiaries that are completely owned by a holding company can be treated as pass-through tax entities.
-This eliminates the need to file a corporate tax return while maintaining limited liability.
+• Wholly owned subsidiaries of a holding company can be treated as pass-through tax entities, eliminating the need to file a corporate tax return while maintaining limited liability.

 • A product line can be sold or transferred easily and confidentially, without revealing trade secrets.